rasql/edunum/_sources/misc/markdown.md

 - danger
 - error

-Le code Markdown pour une directive est:
+Le code Markdown pour utiliser une directive est:

     ```{note}
     This is a note.